Alone-Discord-Bot/Website/README.md

-# Website
-The official repository for the Alone Bot Website
+# The official repository for the Alone Bot Website!